-#thirtydaysofbrexit began on the day of the referendum result as part of a desperate effort to try and understand what happened.
-I voted remain, everyone I know voted remain (aside from a couple of family members) so it came as a shock.
-A three hour train journey to a meeting in Cardiff that day meant I was unable to concentrate on anything but the result.
+#thirtydaysofbrexit / thirtydaysofbrexit began on the day of the referendum result as a part of a desperate effort to try and understand what happened.
+I voted remain, everyone, I know voted remain (aside from a couple of family members) so it came as a shock.
+A three-hour train journey to a meeting in Cardiff that day meant I was unable to concentrate on anything but the result.

 This is the first time I’ve regularly bought newspapers for a couple of years and it soon became a depressing task (I was a lifelong reader of The Guardian until recently but have had to switch to the Independent, The Canary and Al Jazeera).
 Thirty days of reading the same right-wing-establishment-rhetoric helped me to understand just how we ended up voting leave, but that didn’t make life any easier.
 Even the papers who promoted Remain created such hysterical, apocalyptical noise it made me feel seasick.

-#thirtydaysofbrexit then evolved into a multimedia performance with me riffing off the papers saved from those days along with soundscape artist Lauren Evans.
+#thirtydaysofbrexit / thirtydaysofbrexit then evolved into a multimedia performance with me riffing off the papers saved from those days along with soundscape artist Lauren Evans.

 This poem Paper News was also written for the live show: